usommerl/graalnative4s/README.md

 ![build](https://img.shields.io/github/workflow/status/usommerl/graalnative4s/CI?style=for-the-badge)
 [![codecov](https://img.shields.io/codecov/c/github/usommerl/graalnative4s?style=for-the-badge)](https://codecov.io/gh/usommerl/graalnative4s)

 This is a showcase for a combination of purely functional Scala libraries that can be used with GraalVM `native-image` without much effort.
 It employs [http4s][http4s] for general server functionality, [circe][circe] for JSON processing, [tapir][tapir] to describe HTTP endpoints and [odin][odin] for logging.
 Applications that where built with `native-image` have beneficial properties such as a lower memory footprint and fast startup.
-This makes them suitable for serverless use cases.
+This makes them suitable for serverless applications.

 ### Build
 Use `sbt docker` to build a docker image with the native image binary.
 You don't need to install anything, the build process downloads all required GraalVM tooling.
 The [created image][image] will be as minimal as possible by using a multi-stage build.